 As a family of three, we booked our tickets online and attended Belfast Giants vs Nottingham Panthers.
 We had great seats and the atmosphere was brilliant as the hockey game was very well presented with fireworks and music during the player introductions.

-From eating, drinking, indoor slides, games, ten pin bowling to ice hockey and concerts, this arena is a fantastic place for many different events.
+From eating, drinking, indoor slides, games, and ten-pin bowling to ice hockey and concerts, this arena is a fantastic place for many different events.
 It seats nearly 8000 people and has fantastic views of the ice from the floor right up to the corporate boxes.